Last Updated on 17 February 2026 by Cycloscope

 Accommodation in Croatia

-Campsites are ubiquitous along the coast, they are usually small and cozy and pleasant, although they might lack in infrastructures such as communal kitchen or laundry.
+Campsites are ubiquitous along the coast; they are usually small, cozy, and pleasant, though they may lack infrastructure such as a communal kitchen or laundry.

 Camping is also possible in the mountains near Plitvice and Krka.

-For the rest of the country, you’ll have to rely on local guesthouses or occasional stealth camp, as wild camping is not permitted in Croatia.
+For the rest of the country, you’ll have to rely on local guesthouses or occasional stealth camps, as wild camping is not permitted in Croatia.

-Along the coast and in the tourist spots there are cheap hostels.
-Off the main touristic areas, it might become slightly more complicated to meet English speakers, learning some Croatian phrases will certainly earn you some smiles.
+Along the coast and in the tourist spots, there are cheap hostels.
+Outside the main tourist areas, it might become slightly more complicated to meet English speakers, but learning some Croatian phrases will certainly earn you some smiles.

 Choosing a bike route – Cycling itineraries in Croatia

-Here we propose two bike routes, those are definitely not the best for everyone and we invite you to research yourself and plan according to your taste.
+Here we propose two bike routes that are definitely not the best for everyone; we invite you to research and plan according to your preferences.

-Crystal water, good food, and wine, plenty of day and night activities.
-Here our suggested Islands to cycle in Southern Croatia.
+Crystal water, good food, wine, and plenty of day and night activities.
+Here are our suggested cycling routes in Southern Croatia.

 Start in Dubrovnik

-It was chosen as a filming location for Game of Thrones, the famous Cersei’s walk of shame was filmed in the narrow alleys of the city and Dubrovnik Castle is in the fiction King’s Landing.
+It was chosen as a filming location for Game of Thrones; the famous Cersei’s Walk of Shame was filmed in the narrow alleys of the city, and Dubrovnik Castle is in the fictional King’s Landing.

-But the beauty of Dubrovnik was not a secret, it is listed in the UNESCO World Heritage Sites since 1979.
+But the beauty of Dubrovnik was no secret; it has been listed as a UNESCO World Heritage Site since 1979.

 Stage 1.
 From Dubrovnik to Mljet Island